Gas leak causes homes evacuation

-Fire crews from Leyland and Penwortham were called to the incident on Liverpool Road, Walmer Bridge, at around 2pm yesterday.
+Fire crews from Leyland and Penwortham were called to the incident on Liverpool Road, Walmer Bridge just after 2pm on Friday, November 24.

 A trailer had detached from a vehicle and sheared a gas main, the fire service said.

-A South Ribble Council spokesman said: “The village hall on Boundary Close, New Longton has been opened as a temporary shelter/rest centre for residents evacuated/unable to return home due to a gas leak in Walmer Bridge.
+A South Ribble Council spokesman said: "The village hall on Boundary Close, New Longton has been opened as a temporary shelter/rest centre for residents evacuated/unable to return home due to a gas leak in Walmer Bridge."Residents should make their way directly to the rest centre so they can shelter and receive updates".Lancashire Police has warned people to avoid the area.

-A Lancashire police spokesman said: “We were at the scene of a gas leak on Liverpool Road, Walmer Bridge with Lancashire Fire and Rescue.
-A number of properties had to be evacuated.
+They said: "We are at the scene of a gas leak on Liverpool Road, Walmer Bridge with Lancashire Fire and Rescue.
+A number of properties have been evacuated.
+Please avoid the area.
+More information to follow."